CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

 python3 -m pip install --upgrade "aws-parallelcluster"
 ```

+###  Instructions for Windows

-### Create a virtual environment on a windows machine to install aws-parallel cluster
+Create a virtual environment on a windows machine to install aws-parallel cluster

 <a href="pcluster create-cluster --cluster-configuration c5n-18xlarge.ebs_shared.yaml --cluster-name cmaq --region us-east-1">Guide to install AWS CL3 in Windows Environment</a>